 Malaysia is one of the countries in Asia Pacific who will benefit most from the China OBOR Policy as it is strategically located in the centre of the Asean connecting one of the largest growing economy in the region with China fastest growing economy.

-On May 13, 2017, Malaysia Prime Minister Datuk Seri Najib Tun Razak had signed 9 bilateral agreements with China during his five-day visit to China, including the Business-to-Business Memoranda of Understanding in various sectors, including construction, agriculture, financial market, infrastructure and investment cooperation worth US$22.7bil (RM31.26bil).
+On May 13, 2017, Malaysia had signed 9 bilateral agreements with China during his five-day visit to China, including the Business-to-Business Memoranda of Understanding in various sectors, including construction, agriculture, financial market, infrastructure and investment cooperation worth US$22.7bil (RM31.26bil).

-Most of these projects required large scale of local and foreign manpower by the Chinese investors.
+Most of these projects required large scale of local and foreign manpower from the Chinese investors.
 It is estimated that more than 250,000 skilled and unskilled manpower will be needed within the next three years (2018-2020).
-The Chinese investors have requested at least 40% of the manpower from China due to lack of communication and skilled factors.
+The Chinese investors have requested at least 30% of the manpower from China due to lack of communication and skilled factors.

-In terms of manpower support, InterManpower will be working very closely with Malaysia Ministry of Human Resource (Jabatan Tenaga Manusia- JTM) to identify and train Malaysian skilled graduates required by the Chinese investors and at the same time working closely with the various Chinese government committee to help its Chinese investors in recruiting and managing skilled Chinese manpower to Malaysia.
+In terms of manpower support, InterManpower will be working very closely with Malaysia Ministry of Human Resource (Jabatan Tenaga Manusia- Manpower Department) to identify and train (up-skill and re-skill) Malaysian skilled graduates required by the Chinese investors.
+And at the same time, working closely with China Human Resource partners to help the Chinese investors in recruiting and managing skilled Chinese manpower in Malaysia.

 Among the 15 projects will be implemented in Malaysia are: